Complaints

 ‘Unlike

-and what got him involved in starting the Pame Film
+him involved in starting the Pame Film Festival

 Into

-raw portrayal of the journey of four Nepali migrant
+unflinching and raw portrayal of the journey of

 Nepal